bknyaz/bknyaz.github.io/index.md

 <img src="assets/boris_5.png" height="160" style="float:right; margin:5px 25px 5px 5px">

 I'm a PhD student at the Machine Learning Research Group, University of Guelph and Vector Institute (Ontario, Canada).
 My research interests lie at the intersection of graph neural networks (GNNs) and computer vision.
 My advisor is [Graham Taylor](https://www.gwtaylor.ca/).
-In summer 2020, I interned at Facebook AI Research (FAIR) in Montreal working with [‪Adriana Romero](https://sites.google.com/site/adriromsor/) and Michal Drozdzal.
-Before that, I interned at Mila working with [Eugene Belilovsky](http://eugenium.github.io/) and [Aaron Courville](https://mila.quebec/en/person/aaron-courville/).
-In 2018, I interned at SRI International with [Mohamed Amer](https://mohamedramer.com/), where I worked on training GNNs on image superpixels (presented at BMVC 2019).
+In summer 2020, I interned at Facebook AI Research (FAIR) in Montreal working with [‪Adriana Romero](https://sites.google.com/site/adriromsor/) and Michal Drozdzal on parameter prediction for neural networks.
+Before that, I interned at Mila working with [Eugene Belilovsky](http://eugenium.github.io/) and [Aaron Courville](https://mila.quebec/en/person/aaron-courville/) on visual compositional generalization.
+In 2018, I interned at SRI International with [Mohamed Amer](https://mohamedramer.com/), where I worked on training GNNs on image superpixels.
 Before starting my PhD in 2017, I worked on unsupervised learning and pretraining of neural networks, face, emotion and facial attributes recognition, and video recognition.

 bknyazev [at] uoguelph [dot] ca